The Minimalist: Style Without the Noise

 This look works because nothing is accidental.

-Crisp white button-down → clean, timeless foundation
+Crisp white tee + blazer → clean, timeless foundation

 Minimal gold jewelry → subtle, controlled detail